ADM Training - Track1: commands to know if/where things are running.¶

 - The Punchlines (not at all a diagnostic tool.
 Why is it not working ?)

 - The operator environment (some command may help diagnosis, but various errors can occur).

 - The Platform Health monitoring service (actually, this is 100% diagnostic tool)

 So you can confirm that everything works well through these.
 But it may not be easy no understand WHAT the problem is, only from a punchline not working.

 Zookeeper -> Kafka -> Storm / Shiva

 Elasticsearch does not depend on any other component like Zookeeper or Kafka.
-In addition, many of the punch components are writing information to Elasticsearch It is thus a good idea to check elasticsearch to start with.
+In addition, many of punchplatform components are writing information to Elasticsearch So we can check this first.

 Check the health and list of nodes of your training platform elasticsearch clusters.